faraz9993/All_EIC_DevOps_Training/Day_9_Task.md

 ![alt text](images/Day_9_Images/Image_3)

+You need to do the same for the backend as well.

 One more thing needed here is the sticky session.
 We need to have the sticky session to keep a session active for a set amount of time.

 In Kubernetes cluster, this means that all traffic from a particular client to an application is redirected to the same pod, even if the number of replicas is scaled up.